 - Rinse your garment really well under the tap, until the water runs clear.

 - Wash in the machine (on it’s own) and then dry as you normally would.

 - If after it’s dry the colour isn’t as dark as you wanted, guess what – you can do it again till you get it dark enough!
 (I’m considering doing this on this cardigan to get it a little darker).

 Other things to consider:

 - If you are overdying a patterned garment, some parts of the pattern will inevitably take more of the dye than the others, so be aware of that.

 - Watch out for what colour the stitching is.
 Most garments are sewn with polyester thread which will not take dye well

 - Only dye something you will not cry over if it gets ruined.
 I know that sounds a little like spoiling the fun – but when you dye something you are taking a calculated risk, and it’s always possible that that risk may not pay off.

-If anyone is interested, I have a sweater I’ve been waiting to dye till after my 30 for 30, and I could post a little tutorial on it when I do it (maybe video?
+If anyone is interested, I have a sweater I’ve been waiting to dye, and I could post a little tutorial on it when I do it (maybe video?
 I promise I’ll be super awkward and possibly dorky).
 Let me know :) Also if you have any tips you’ve learnt from your overdying experiences, leave them in the comments below!